-- CG 6.3.22 Costing practitioners should then perform the required steps to consolidate and report costs at an encounter level. - CG 6.3.23 Costing practitioners will need to ensure that Blood Product expenses are appropriately allocated between the various patient encounter settings (i.e., Inpatient, Emergency Department, Non Admitted).
-This is especially the case where local feeder systems are unavailable and the costing practitioner is reliant upon ICD10-AM coding to allocate these costs.
+- CG 6.3.22 Costing practitioners should then perform the required steps to consolidate and report costs at an encounter level. - CG 6.3.23 Costing practitioners will need to ensure that blood product expenses are appropriately allocated between the various patient encounter settings (that is, inpatient, ED and non-admitted).
+This is especially the case where local feeder systems are unavailable and the costing practitioner is reliant upon ICD-10-AM coding to allocate these costs.